heuralux/.github/profile/README.md

 <br>

+## How we can help

-## AI consulting — put AI to work for you
+We also offer consulting services to help put AI, machine learning, and data science to work for you.

-The fastest way to a smart tool is often AI applied with judgment.
-We help teams **put AI to work on real problems** — not demos that impress in a meeting and stall in production, but systems that earn their place in your daily workflow.
+We build custom solutions that **judiciously put AI to work on real problems** — not brittle, flashy demos that impress initially and then stall in production, but systems that earn their place in your daily workflow.

 - **Find the high-value use case.** We separate the work AI should do from the work it shouldn't, so you invest where it actually pays off.